allegroai/clearml-docs/docs/fundamentals/pipelines.md

 For a simple, DAG based logic, use the off-the-shelf [`PipelineController`](../references/sdk/automation_controller_pipelinecontroller.md) class to define the DAG (see an example
 [here](../guides/pipeline/pipeline_controller)).
-Once the `PipelineController` object is populated and configured, we can start the pipeline, which will launch its first steps, then it waits until the pipeline is completed.
+Once the `PipelineController` object is populated and configured, we can start the pipeline, which will begin executing the steps in succession, then it waits until the pipeline is completed.
 The pipeline control logic is processed in a background thread.

 :::note